Gamua/Starling-Recipes/README.md

 This project contains a couple of different samples that make use of the Starling API, sometimes in surprising ways.

-The code is explained in detail in the "Starling Handbook".
+The code is explained in detail in the [Starling Handbook](https://gamua.com/starling/handbook/).